 7. Enter a passphrase to protect the key if necessary.

-8. Click the Save public key button to save the public key.
+8. Click the Save public key button to save your public key.

 Copy the content of the displayed public key instead if you want to place it in an OpenSSH server's authorized_keys file for public key authentication method.

-9. Enter the location and file name and click on the Save button.
+9. Choose a location and provide a filename, and click on the Save button.

 10. Click on the Save private key button to save the private key.